Zeph16/The-Maze/README.md

-# 3D Raycasted world demo purely using C and the SDL2 graphics library
-## (In progress)

-Complete compilation instruction and detailed description along with screenshots will be posted when the project is completed

 # Project Overview

 This project is an SDL2-based raycaster that shows a basic 3D-like environment similar to the classic "Wolfenstein 3D" style.
 The core of this project demonstrates fundamental raycasting techniques and showcases player movement in a 2D grid-based environment rendered in 3D perspective.
 The program utilizes SDL2 for graphics, event handling, and rendering.